-- (vii) The effects of earthworks and modifications to the landscape character, particularly on the values of any outstanding natural feature, outstanding landscape, natural habitat and the Lake Horowhenua and Hokio Stream catchments. - (viii) Protection and revegetation of the riparian margins of waterways, including the protection and enhancement of the ecological health of waterways. - (ix) The protection and enhancement of any natural habitat of indigenous species within the subdivision. - (x) The management of potential reverse sensitivity effects, including but not limited to noise, vibration, odour, dust and visual effects - (xi) Site contamination remediation measures and works. - (xii) Avoidance or mitigation of natural hazards. - (xiii) Management of construction effects, including traffic movements, hours of operation, noise, earthworks and erosion and sediment control. - (xiv) The staging of development and timing of any works. - (xv) Subdivision design generally in accordance with the Horowhenua Rural Subdivision Design Guide (Schedule 6). - (xvi) Compliance with the Horowhenua District Council's Engineering requirements. - (xvii) Those matters described in Sections 108 and 220 of the RMA.
+- (xi) Site contamination remediation measures and works. - (xii) Avoidance or mitigation of natural hazards. - (xiii) Management of construction effects, including traffic movements, hours of operation, noise, earthworks and erosion and sediment control. - (xiv) The staging of development and timing of any works. - (xv) Subdivision design generally in accordance with the Horowhenua Rural Subdivision and Development Design Guide (Schedule 6). - (xvi) Compliance with the Horowhenua District Council's Engineering requirements. - (xvii) Those matters described in Sections 108 and 220 of the RMA.